prof18/RSS-Parser/README.md

 ## Usage

-RssParser is available on the Android, iOS and JVM platforms and it's using [Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) for all the asynchronous work.
+RssParser uses [Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) for all the asynchronous work.

 ### Creating an RssParser instance